|

 same setup we shot also the 2017

-and 2019 eclipses.
+eclipses.
 Pentax 75 apochromatic refractor (FL=500 mm, dia 75mm f/6.7), Canon 90D (32 Mpix, RAW files), Kenko NES mount, exposures between 1/250 s and 1 s at 200 ISO, plus 1 s at 400 ISO.
 177 total exposures were used.
 Image processing by Lorenzo Comolli.
 Image setup controlled by Emmanuele Sordini.
 This image is a collaboration between Lorenzo Comolli, Emmanuele Sordini and Alessandro Gambaro. |

 A solar